hyperledger/indy-hipe/text/ephemeral-challenge-protocol/README.md

 #### Challenge Denied

-A challenge has been denied by a challenge responder by tramitting a response back to the challenger indicating the outcome
+A challenge has been denied by a challenge responder by transmitting a response back to the challenger indicating the outcome

 ### Messages